-Moscow43A.pzbrf This is our final opportunity to strike at the Soviet Capital.
+Moscow43A.pzbrf This is our final opportunity to strike at the Soviet capital, Herr Generaloberst.
 The capture of this city, and with it the Communist leadership, represents our best chance to end our campaign in the East in one swift stroke.

-Despite your victory at Kursk, the Soviets have had some opportunity to gather their forces and reinforce the defenses of Moscow, so expect well organized resistance from an entrenched enemy.
-In addition to Moscow, you will need to capture many other cities and the vital rail network for the great Bear to fall and for us to maintain control of this vast country through the winter months.
+Despite your victory at Kursk, the Soviets have had some opportunity to gather their forces and reinforce the defenses of Moscow, so expect well-organized resistance from an entrenched enemy.
+In addition to Moscow, we are ordered to capture many other cities and the vital rail network.
+Only then will the great Bear fall, and will we be able to maintain control of this vast country through the winter months.